Find and update a document

 |

-A filter to select the document to update.
-For a list of available operators and examples, see Data API operators.
-If you apply selective indexing when you create a collection, you can’t reference non-indexed fields in sort or filter queries. |
+An object that defines filter criteria using the Data API filter syntax.
+The method only finds documents that match this filter criteria.
+For a list of available filter operators and more examples, see Data API operators.
+Filters can use only indexed fields.
+If you apply selective indexing when you create a collection, you can’t reference non-indexed fields in a filter. |

 |